Remember the old days of picking out a light bulb for your house? It went something like this:

 Save yourself multiple trips to the hardware store by bringing the old bulbs with you when you go shopping.
 It’s also not a bad idea to use your phone to take a few pictures of the light fixture.
 LEDs are now available in a wide variety of shapes and sizes, but newer technology may mean a slightly different design than your old bulb.
 Make sure your bulb is a perfect fit by heading out with the right info on hand.

-Color temperature refers to a particular number on the Kelvin scale used to measure the color of light.
-This is the number that will tell you how red, yellow, white, or blue the light will appear.
-Let’s break it down like this:
+Light appearance, or color temperature, refers to a particular number on the Kelvin scale (degrees Kelvin, or K) used to measure the color of light.
+This is an objective number that describes how red, yellow, white, or blue the light will appear.

-- “Soft white” light bulbs are usually about 2700K.
-While this is the color temperature of the typical incandescent light most of us are used to, it tends to be rather yellow.
-These are a good second choice for staging, but not ideal.
+- 2700 K: This is the most commonly available light bulb color.
+While this is the color temperature of the typical incandescent light most of us are used to, it tends to be quite yellow.
+Many (but not all) manufacturers describe this color as “soft white.”
+Bulbs this color are an acceptable second choice for home staging, but not ideal.

-- “Natural Light” and “Daylight” bulbs can range from 4000K to 6000K and look rather blue.
-These cooler temperature bulbs usually don’t work well for home staging or residential use, as they’re rather unflattering to skin tones and cast a more sterile, cold light).
-Daylight bulbs are best used in retail displays, security lighting, work places or garages.
-Avoid using these bulbs when staging your home or photographing MLS photos.
+- 4000 K to 6000 K: Bulbs in this range look rather blue and are described by many manufacturers as “daylight” or “cool white.”
+This cool-colored light typically doesn’t work well for home staging or residential use.
+It’s rather unflattering to skin tones and casts a sterile, colder light.
+Cool color bulbs are more appropriate for retail displays, security lighting, workspaces, or garages.
+Avoid using these bulbs when staging your home or photographing listing photos.